You may now ask; how can Koios be better than current approaches to solving problems

-- With one well known portal, Koios, for the world's problems, important
+- With one well known portal, Koios, for the world's problems, important social issues

-to attract more resources to the effort.
+resources to the effort.

-- Deliberation is supported with both analysis and synthesis to produce high quality holistic results.
+- Deliberation is supported with both analysis and synthesis to produce high quality

-- With our integrated problem solving tools you do not have to learn several different tools with completely
+- With our integrated problem solving tools you do not have to learn several different

+different software.
 You don't need to install new tools on your computer.

 - A structured data layer makes data accessible as web services/API’s and queryable

-by remote computer systems to allow for Science
+by remote computer systems to allow for

-2.0 / science
+Science 2.0 /

-grid /Linked open data.
+science grid /Linked open data.